dwight/bsontools/README.md

 These are simple utilities for manipulation of bson documents.

-bcount   - count # of bson documents in a bson file fromjson - convert JSON to BSON fromcsv  - convert CSV to BSON hex      - hex dump of any input, with a tiny bit of bson format awareness.
+bson     - main utility.  see bson --help fromjson - convert JSON to BSON fromcsv  - convert CSV to BSON hex      - hex dump of any input, with a tiny bit of bson format awareness.
            also provided as a convenience for any OS where 'hexdump' is not already present.

-Note: many of these utilities expect input from stdin, to facilitate piping.
-Use -h to
+Note: Many of these utilities expect input from stdin, to facilitate piping.
-      get help.
+      Use -h to get help.

 ## Building